-Michigan's trafficking laws allow for business entity liability but do not provide for a business-specific penalty scheme.
+Michigan law allows business entities to be held criminally liable for conduct that violates the trafficking law .
 Pursuant to Mich.
 Comp.
 Laws Ann. § 750.462e (Forced labor or services; prohibited conduct as relates to age of minor),

-- A person shall not do any of the following, regardless of whether the person knows the age of the minor: - (a) Recruit, entice, harbor, transport, provide, or obtain by any means a minor for commercial sexual activity. - (b) Recruit, entice, harbor, transport, provide, or obtain by any means a minor for forced labor or services.
+A person shall not do any of the following, regardless of whether the person knows the age of the minor:

+- (a) Recruit, entice, harbor, transport, provide, or obtain by any means a minor for commercial sexual activity. - (b) Recruit, entice, harbor, transport, provide, or obtain by any means a minor for forced labor or services.

 Further, Mich.
 Comp.
-Laws Ann. § 750.462d (Prohibited conduct) states, berson shan not do either of the following
+Laws Ann. § 750.462d (Prohibited conduct) states,